reluekiss/vn-engine/README.md

-void set_choices(table choice) // Creates a list of buttons which move you to a new scene. void quit() // Exit program. void module_init(string folder) // Sets a prefix folder to access scenes from.
+void set_choices(table choice) // Creates a list of buttons which move you to a new scene. void quit() // Exit program. void module_init(string folder) // Sets a prefix folder to access scenes from. void pop_state() // pop off the gamestate stack to rollback to a previous state
 ```

 And the following global variables: